AndreK-B06/modul-d-oppgave-uke-1/README.md

 ## Task

+Create a simple Blog Gallery using the [provided data](./src/data/posts.js).
+Alternativly find your own dataset and display that.

 - **Planning**
   1. Import and flesh out this sketch in Figma.
 It does not need to be detailed, but you need to make decisions about what should be a component, and which variation you want to support.
     ![Application Sketch](./docs/modul-d-task-1.png)